CodingNomads/articles/movie-tweets/movie-analysis.md

 </div>
 &nbsp;

+<div style="width:100%;height:0;padding-bottom:55%;position:relative;"><iframe src="https://giphy.com/embed/ckeHl52mNtoq87veET" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/yes-avengers-infinity-war-ckeHl52mNtoq87veET">via GIPHY</a></p></div>
+&nbsp;

+<h2>Success!
+Your very own data analysis example</h2>

-**Congratulations** on completing your first movie recommendation engine!
-I know it's not quite yet Netflix - which uses machine learning to recommend what _you_ should watch.
+**Congratulations!** You have officially completed your first movie recommendation engine!
+Ok, I know it's not quite Netflix - which uses machine learning to recommend what _you_ should watch.
 However in the tables you just generated, you've established some rule-of-thumb recommendations based on data and logic - a solid and fun first step!

-What is more, you completed a full data analysis example project:
+What's more, you've completed your own full data analysis example project:

 - You read your data as pandas data frames
 - You created basic statistics and interpreted the results